amorten/CarND-Vehicle-Detection/writeup.md

 Continuing with the discussion of cell #25, the example feature extraction performed in cell #25 uses the first channel of the RGB colorspace, 9 HOG orientations, 8 pixels per cell, 2 cells_per_block, a spatial feature size of 16x16, and 16 histogram bins.

-While I will later choose to use all three channels of the `YCrCb` colorspace, here I just try `RGB` as an example.
-I ultimately chose the `YCrCb` color space because it gave the highest validation accuracy (or tied for highest).
+While I will later choose to use all three channels of the `HSV` colorspace, here I just try `RGB` as an example.
+I ultimately chose the `HSV` color space because it gave the highest validation accuracy.
+On the raw data set, `YCrCb` was slightly better, but after altered the data set as described earlier, `HSV` better accuracy (and was able to detect the white car, unlike `YCrCb`).
 I chose 9 orientations because several papers recommend that as a rough upper limit for the number of orientations.
 I selected `pixels_per_cell = 8` by trying different cell sizes and seeing which captured the most useful features of cars vs noncars.
 The value of `cells_per_block` was set to 2 so that there would be at least some normalization.
 I tried various spatial feature sizes, selecting the smallest that did not significantly reduce the validation accuracy (calculated later).
 The number of histogram bins was chosen similarly.

 Here is an example of HOG features calculated with the above parameters on a random car and noncar image:

 ![image of HOG features of car and noncar][single_img_features]

 In cell #27 of the [notebook] I extract features from the training and test data.
 Instead of using `single_img_features()` I use `extract_features()` defined in cell #15.
 Extract features calculates the three types of features for a list of images rather than a single image.
 It outputs an array of features arrays (one feature array per image).
 By feeding in a list of training images and then a list of validation images, the resulting outputs can be used for training a classifier.
-Note that here I use the `YCrCb` color channel with all three channels.
+Note that here I use the `HSV` color channel with all three channels.
 This channel was chosen because it gave the best validation accuracy.

-![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.